 The source of magic covers everything about where your magic comes from.
 Top-level considerations of how the magic came into being to the minutia of where energy comes from to generate the effect are both a part of this variable.

-Inheritance is exactly what you think.
-To set this variable, you need to consider how the ability to perform magic passes from person to person and generation to generation.
-This magic system variable also covers any methods to subvert, cancel, or steal power away from a practicing or potential magic user.
+In order to set your systems transference, you need to consider how the ability to perform magic passes from person to person and generation to generation.
+This magic system variable also covers any methods to subvert, cancel, give, or steal power away from a practicing or potential magic-user.

 I hope this is making more sense because we’re not quite done yet.
 There’s one more thing to discuss.